Will Meghan & Harry Break Even More Traditions With Their Second Child?

 Prince Harry and Meghan Markle may be the Duke and Duchess of Sussex, but they're the King and Queen of Subverting Royal Expectations.

-During the couple's no-holds-barred interview with Oprah on March 7 on CBS, Markle and Prince Harry broke tradition yet again by revealing the sex of their second child (it's a girl!).
+During the couple's no-holds-barred interview with Oprah on 8th March on ITV which you can still view on ITV Player, Markle and Prince Harry broke tradition yet again by revealing the sex of their second child (it's a girl!).

 Advertisement